Prostitution in Norway: Findings

 The ban on purchasing sexual services has reduced demand for sex and thus contribute to reduce the extent of prostitution in Norway.
 The enforcement of the law, in combination with the laws against trafficking and pimping, makes Norway a less attractive country for prostitution based trafficking than what would have been the case if the law had not been adopted.
 Furthermore, the economic conditions for prostitution in Norway are reduced following the implementation of the law.
 These effects are in line with the intentions of the law and are thus not considered as unintended side effects.
 This report does not find any evidence of more violence against prostitutes after the ban on buying sex entered into force.

 Response

 Critics argued that while one could show trends in prostitution, it was simplistic to argue that they were a direct result of regulatory change, given the complex social phenomenon and the many forces acting on it.
 Vidar Brein-Karlsen (FrP), the Justice Secretary, has promised a thorough parliamentary inquiry (stortingsmelding).
 The conclusions conflict with other studies, and the definition of "success" has been a subject of debate.
-The report also states that the it has become much more difficult to be a sex worker in Norway.
+The report also states that it has become much more difficult to be a sex worker in Norway.
 As with the corresponding Swedish evaluation (performed at ten years), the analysis appeared to be gender blind.